Italian New Zealanders: The early years

 Italians have been arriving in New Zealand in limited numbers since the middle of the 18th century.
 The first Italian to set foot on New Zealand soil was Antonio Ponto, in 1769.
 Ponto was part of the crew on Captain James Cook's ship, the Endeavour.
 Salvatore Cimino, who arrived in 1840, is thought to have been the first Italian to settle in Wellington.
 Nevertheless, it is only since 1860 that the country witnessed the arrival of a number of educated individuals who had left Italy for non-economic reasons, such as missionaries, musicians, artists, professionals and businesspeople.
 In December 1860, a small group of Franciscan priests from Italy came to New Zealand with Bishop Pompallier to set up a Catholic mission for Māori.
 It was not successful and in 1873, the priests left New Zealand.

 The number of Italians who arrived in New Zealand remained small during the whole of the nineteenth century.
 The voyage was costly and complex, as no direct shipping link existed between the two countries until the late 1890s.
-The length of the voyage was over two months before the opening of the Suez Canal.
+The voyage took over two months before the opening of the Suez Canal in 1869.
 Italian migrants who intended to leave for New Zealand had to use German shipping lines that called at the ports of Genoa and Naples no more than once a month.
-Therefore, other overseas destinations such as the United States, Canada, Australia, Brazil, Argentina, The United Kingdom, the United Arab Emirates, and Singapore, proved to be much more attractive, thus allowing the establishment of migration patterns more quickly and drawing far greater numbers.
+Therefore, other overseas destinations such as The United States, Canada, Australia, Brazil, Argentina, The United Kingdom, The United Arab Emirates, and Singapore, proved to be much more attractive, thus allowing the establishment of migration patterns more quickly and drawing far greater numbers.
 The New Zealand gold rush of the 1860s attracted a group of Italians to New Zealand.
-When the gold rush ended, some of the Italians returned home to their country, some migrated to Australia, while others looked for work in the cities.
+When the gold rush ended, some of the Italians returned home to Italy, some migrated to Australia, while others looked for work in the cities.

 The shape of New Zealand was used as a marketing tool to attract Italian migrants, with a 19th-century promoter of Italian immigration showing how New Zealand bears a resemblance to Italy, by turning it upside down with "the foot end facing up".

 During the 1870s, organised groups of Italian migrants arrived.
 These included a group of about 230 men of various occupations recruited by an agent in the Livorno area of northern Italy in 1875.
-On arrival in New Zealand these men were assigned work they were often unsuited to, such as labouring on the Wairarapa railway.
+On arrival in New Zealand, these men were assigned work they were often unsuited to, such as labouring on the Wairarapa railway.
 One group of Italians was sent to Jackson's Bay in Westland to grow grapes and mulberry trees, but this scheme was a failure as the weather was not suited to these crops.
 Some men arrived with their families, while others later sent for their wives and children to join them in what is referred to as chain migration.